zachsanford/CaesarCipher/README.md

 ### Issues

-If there are any issues you can add an Issues to this repo or you can reach out to me on [Twitter](https://www.twitter.com/zachsanford)
+If there are any issues you can add an Issue to this repo or you can reach out to me on [Twitter](https://www.twitter.com/zachsanford)

 More information on the Caesar Cipher can be found [here](https://en.wikipedia.org/wiki/Caesar_cipher)